 When an individual is far or nearsighted and gets their first pair of glasses, the first thing they usually say is that they can see leaves on trees.
 Much like the person before glasses, a plant without access to live OEE data can struggle to determine where to focus their process improvement efforts, or to continue the metaphor, to see that the tree has leaves.

-In our years of experience with live OEE data, this is among the most powerful ways to utilise the information.
+In our years of experience with live OEE data, this is among the most powerful ways to utilize the information.

 6. Identify the most significant contributing factor to production losses – and put it under a microscope